aadreja/vega/README.md

 * Inbuilt Row Versioning
 * Powerful Audit Trail to keep track of all changes
 * Object Mapping via Emit which are cached to give performance same as manual object mapping.
+* Inbuilt implementation of CreatedBy, CreatedOn, UpdatedBy, UpdatedOn, IsActive, VersionNo fields on each Entity with ability to ignore wherever not required.
-* Concurrency check while Update or Delete
+* Concurrency check while Update and Delete.
+* Ability to define Virtual Foreign Keys to check data integrity on Delete.
-* Cross database support for Microsoft SQL Server, PostgreSQL, SQLite
+* Cross database support for Microsoft SQL Server, PostgreSQL, SQLite.

 ## Project Info